KhosroBahrami/ObjectDetection_SSD_Tensorflow/README.md

 ## Deployement of SSD
-In deployement folder there is C++ implementation of SSD which used MobileNet_V1 for obeject tracking in video stream from input camera.
+In deployement folder, there is C++ implementation of SSD based on tensorflow.
+It uses MobileNet_V1 for object tracking in video stream from input camera.

 # How SSD works?